eu-cdse/documentation/Applications/Browser.md

 [https://dataspace.copernicus.eu/browser/](https://dataspace.copernicus.eu/browser/){target="_blank"}

 Currently you need a free account to use the Browser.
 To register for a free account, click [here](https://identity.cloudferro.com/auth/realms/CDSE/protocol/openid-connect/auth?client_id=sh-5f8b630b-b083-49ed-b340-b8f01ecb81c4&redirect_uri=https%3A%2F%2Fdataspace.copernicus.eu%2Fbrowser%2FoauthCallback.html&response_type=token&state=) to the browser.
 A new window will open where you can click on **New user?
 Click [here](https://identity.cloudferro.com/auth/realms/CDSE/login-actions/registration?client_id=sh-5f8b630b-b083-49ed-b340-b8f01ecb81c4&tab_id=kuySlol9oac){target="_blank"} to create an account and access the data**.
 Once you have created the account, you will automatically be logged in to the Browser.
 Remember to save your login credentials for the next time you want to log in to the Browser.
+The Copernicus Browser is also available in multiple languages.

 ![Browser start screen](_images/StartScreen.png)